karthequian/Kubernetes/05_02_Running_The_Kubernetes_Dashboard/Readme.md

-# Running your first helloworld
+# Running the Kubernetes Dashboard

 ## Chapter Goals
 1. Run the Kubernetes Dashboard in minikube